Voxelum/x-minecraft-launcher/README.md

 We have two options now:

-1. Electron: Main (npm)
+1. Electron: Main (launch)
 2. Electron: Main (attach)

-Please use the attch option since the first one not work now.

-With attach option, you should first run `npm run dev`, and then attach debugger by VSCode debugger UI.
+If you use the first one to launch, it will automatically attach the debugger to the instance.

 ### Commit your code